Arivindraj/pdsnd_github/README.md

 Udacity-PDSND-Project(Bikeshare)

 ### Description
-Analyzing and finding insights using python on US Bikeshare data which was collection from three different states.
+Analyzing and finding insights using python on US Bikeshare data which was collected from three different states.